 Similarly, Liz Vassey only had one season where she was a series regular on CSI.
 In the role of Wendy Simms, Vassey was first introduced in Season 6 and she was a recurring character until Season 10 when she was promoted into being a series regular for one season.
-She was recurring character for a brief period in Season 11 before she left the show for good.
+She was a recurring character for a brief period in Season 11 before she left the show for good.
 Ultimately, according to Digital Spy, Vassey was let go when the show went in a new creative direction.
 It sounds like she ultimately didn't have a choice in the matter, with the producers rather unceremoniously letting the TV actress go.

-Lauren Lee Smith
+Lauren Lee Smith (Riley Adams)

-Another one of the big names who entered CSI later in the game is Elisabeth Shue, who played the part of Morgan Brody.
-The acclaimed actress was a main character on CSI starting in Season 12, but she didn't stay on CSI for long.
-The film/TV actress opted not to return for the show's following seasons, though that was not a concern since the show wasn't picked up for a 16th season.
+Another one of the big names who entered CSI later in the game is Elisabeth Shue, who played the part of Julie Finlay.
+The acclaimed actress was a main character on CSI between Seasons 12 and 15.
 Nevertheless, Elisabeth Shue was nowhere to be found in the feature-length finale, "Immortality."
 It's not entirely clear why she didn't want to return.
-Nevertheless, Shue recently starred in Amazon's The Boys.